semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 6. After you have enabled **Incoming Webhooks**, follow one of these steps:
     - Generate a **Webhook URL**.
     - Request to add a new webhook from a workspace owner.
-7. After you've obtained the Webhook URL, return to Semgrep and create a new Slack integration.
+7. After you have obtained the Webhook URL, return to Semgrep and create a new Slack integration.
 Name the integration and copy-paste the URL into the **Slack URL** field.
 You may opt to select the **Inventory** flag to include notifications about Code Asset Inventory findings.
 8. You can **Test** then select which channel you'd like Semgrep to start posting to.
 ![Screenshot of the Slack Request Webhook  ](../img/slack-integration-hooktest.png)<br />
 9. Click **Save**.